aidandenlinger/autocopr/README.md

 [Copr](https://copr.fedorainfracloud.org/coprs/adenl/github-releases/packages/)
 or by looking in the [specs folder](specs).

-### The `autocopr.py` Script
+### The `autocopr.py` Program
-The `autocopr.py` script checks all `.spec` files in the given directory and updates the versions to the latest Github Release.
+The `autocopr.py` program (in the [`autocopr` folder](autocopr)) checks all `.spec` files in the given directory and updates the versions to the latest Github Release.
 This doesn't need to be integrated with CI - this can be run locally to update any compatible spec files automatically.

 #### Install